mvaganov/CmdLineAsteroids/notes.md

+# Note to entities reading this
 Please critique this is a script.
 It is for a video tutorial designed primarily to give young programmers programming practice.

 I want to produce a high quality, factually robust, technically novel, interesting teaching artifact that other software developers can feel good about learning from.

 Please summarize the script before giving feedback.
 Consider each section labeled `scene` as a description of what is visually shown.
 These sections are followed by a `voice` section, narrating the visuals.
 Code will be in most scenes, between tripple back-tick '```' headings, as is common in markdown.
-This code will be shown in Microsoft Visual Studio Community 2022.
-It will be typed and high-lighted during narration. code blocks that begin and end with an ellipses '...' are intended modifications of previous code. if it is unclear what code is being modified, make a note of that.
+I will record myself writing this code in Microsoft Visual Studio Community 2022 during narration. code blocks that begin and end with an ellipses '...' are intended modifications of previous code.
+If it is unclear what code is being modified, make a note of that.
 Read the script marked by the `voice` heading.
 Identify poor grammer, run-on sentences, unecessary repetition, or ineffective prose.
 Provide alternative phrasing where appropriate.
 Keep in mind this text will have to be spoken.
 Read the code carefully.
-Please be specific if there are any parts of my code that could be considered bad programming.
+Please be specific if there are any parts of my code that could be considered bad C sharp programming.
-If the code is using a design pattern which is not mentioned in the script, please identify the pattern, and where the code is using it.
+If the code is using a design pattern you recognize that is not mentioned in the script, please identify the pattern, and where the code is using it.
 Similarly, if the script identifies a design pattern incorrectly, clearly flag that as well.
 Identify if there any parts of the tutorial that seem like they could be cut, to streamline the script.
 Identify parts of the script that cover content that is not well documented in other YouTube tutorials about game programming.
 Suggest if emphasizing this content makes sense to promote the tutorial.
+Identify where the script is repeatetive, and the content could be streamlined.
+If the repetition appears to be appropriate for emphasis, feel free to let it pass.
 Please be critical about your feedback.
-I do not want a sycophantic response.
+I do not want a sycophantic response, I am serious about finding and fixing mistakes.

 `scene`
 "If I can't create it, I don't understand it."